Beyond Gradient Descent

 Specifically, Eq.
 (1) solves

-There are a number of generalizations we can make to Eq.
-(2).
+There are a number of generalizations of Eq.
+(2) beyond Eq.
+(3).
 For example,

 - We may choose non-Euclidean update metrics .